 (C) has a current vehicle tag; and

-(D) is operated in accordance with local, state, and federal law, regulation, and ordinance.
+(D) is operated per local, state, and federal law, regulation, and ordinance.

 (2) The provider maintains liability insurance in an amount sufficient to pay for injuries or loss to persons or property occasioned by negligence or malfeasance by the agency, its agents, or employees.